Effect of Hypoxia on Resistance to Immunotherapy

 Tumor formation requires rapid proliferation of malignant cells, which consume large amounts of oxygen from the microenvironment to meet metabolic demands.
 The resulting tumor microenvironment (TME) is usually low in oxygen compared to healthy tissue and left in a hypoxic state.
 Immune cells in the tissue rely on oxygen for energy production, therefore immune function is often inhibited in the TME.
 Novel immunotherapy treatments aim to reinvigorate the immune system, thus making hypoxia a concrete barrier against immunotherapeutics targeting solid tumors.
 Furthermore, oxygen levels are highly variable depending on the tissue, raising the question of the influence of physoxia on immune cell survival in hypoxic counterparts.
 This review aims to provide insight into the mechanisms that influence this question, using an in-silico approach, in order to understand how the field can improve immunotherapy treatments for patients.

-Submitted to the High School Journal of Student Research for Publication Consideration
+Accepted by the High School Journal of Student Research HSJSR (In Production)

-My mentor was very knowledgeable about my topic and able to explain everything thoroughly and provided me with other tools to help me picture what was going on.
+My mentor was very knowledgeable about my topic and able to explain everything thoroughly and with other tools to help me picture what was going on.